Julie Ellis

 Julie Ellis (February 21, 1919 – February 15, 2006) was an early lesbian pulp fiction author of the 1960s, writing pro-lesbian romance and erotica under varied pseudonyms for Midwood-Tower Publications.
 She changed her writing pseudonyms and legal name usage numerous times (Julie Marvin, Marilyn Marvin, et al.) and later in life she wrote historical and romance fiction under the name Julie Ellis.

 Early life

-Marilyn Sylvia Wasserman was born on February 21, 1919, in Columbus, Georgia, to H.B.
+Marilyn Sylvia Wasserman was born on February 21, 1919, in Columbus, Georgia, to a Jewish couple H.B.
 (Herman Benjamin) Wasserman and Harriet "Hattie" Ginsberg.

 In high school, Ellis became interested in acting and writing.
 According to some biographies, at age sixteen, she moved with her family to New York and became a member of her school's drama group, acting in school plays and writing her own plays.

 She briefly studied at the University of Georgia.
 Then, torn between her loves for acting and writing, she began to act Off-Broadway while simultaneously writing three-act plays.
 One of these plays was optioned for Broadway.Ellis married her producer/director.
 The couple lived in East Village and had two children, Susan and Richard.